eddmann/serverless-fargate/README.md

     name: value

   vpc:
-    # (optional) default security groups which are added to tasks that do not contain any overrides.
+    # (required) default security groups which are added to tasks that do not contain any overrides.
     securityGroupIds:
       - sg-12345